eclipse-sumo/sumo/docs/web/docs/Models/Electric.md

     </vType>
 </routes>
 ```

+If a vehicle has a battery device (and is not [tracking fuel](#tracking-fuel-consumption-for-non-electrical-vehicles))
+and no explicit `emissionClass` is defined, it will be assigned the emission class `Energy/unknown`.
+It will not use the [default emission class](../Vehicle_Type_Parameter_Defaults.md) derived from the vehicle class then.
+This is for backward compatibility and will issue a warning because in general it is preferable to set the emission class explicitly.
+Most of the parameters above do actually apply to this emission class and not to the battery device itself.

 The initial energy content of the battery (by default `0.5*maximumBatteryCapacity`) can
 be set in the vehicle definitions